Watch Crystal Replacement

 One of the best ways to make your vintage watch look great, (and to add value) is to replace a scratched, cracked, or chipped crystal.
 Many watchmakers can do this for very little cost - usually about $30 or $40 for a plastic crystal.
 Be ready to pay the watchmaker a little more for mineral glass or those rare faceted or beveled varieties...

 If you are a watch repair hobbyist you may want to try to tackle this job yourself.
 In most cases it is surprisingly easy to do if you can locate a new replacement crystal. (but can sometimes be a bit tricky in some situations without the right tools.) -

 Let's get started:

-1) Open the case. (in most old "tank" watches this is as simple as prying open the case as seen below)
+1) Open the case.
+In most old "tank" watches this is as simple as finding the raised "prying lip" or groove in the case and prying open the case as seen below..

-2) Pop out the crystal through the front of the case (HINT; Use this opportunity to clean the case.
+2) Pop out the crystal through the front of the case using gentle pressure.
+(HINT; Use this opportunity to clean the case.
 Use a piece of pegwood or a toothpick to remove the old glue from the groove where where the old crystal sat)

 Place a bead of Crystal Cement around the inside lip / groove where the crystal goes, and snap in your new crystal in place.

 *****HINT: Be sure to allow the glue to dry completely before reassembling the watch as it is possible to get glue on the dial****

 Copyright 1999-2015 © Kevin James.
 All Rights Reserved.